Hashal890/fruits-vegetables-platform/README.md

 ## Dot & Key Clone
 Hello everyone, we are a group of 6 members building dot & key clone in our construct week at Masai School.
+Look out our website:- https://dotandkeyclone.netlify.app/

 ### Features